b14ck0ps/Bank-Management-System/README.md

 We will be trying to make a decent banking management system GUI software.
 Both employee and customer can use it.
 User can create a new account or can login into an existing account.
 A customer can view his account details, edit some details.
-Customer can make deposit and withdraw money from his account.
-As for employee they can view and edit their details and they can Update or remove a customer from database.
+Customer can Transfer money to another account and withdraw money from his account.
+As for employee they can Deposit money to a customer account ,view and edit their own details and they can Update, Edit or remove a customer from database.

 ## Key concept